threecuptea/spark2_emr/README.md

    b.
 To help debugging, I have to specify the logging location with --log-uri
    c.
 I have to dynamically create working folder in s3 for each run and I use timestamp $(date+%s) to ensure
       uniqueness.
+   d. s3 does not have traditional folder concept. s3 regard bucket and folder structure as key value.
+To work around
+      to create an empty directory, I have to create an EMPTY file and use sync.
+Remove a empty folder with --recursive

+          aws s3 sync ./flights-1499536304 s3://threecuptea-us-west-2/flights/flights-1499536304
+          aws s3 rm s3://threecuptea-us-west-2/flights/out --recursive